kennytilton/mxtodomvc/README.md

     :items (cF (remove td-deleted (<mget me :items-raw))) :empty? (cF (empty? (<mget me :items))))
 ````
-Note that functional `:items` will then tell functional `:empty?` if *it* has changed.
-Note also that here we see how the `<mget` noise can be hidden with a simple `(defn td-deleted [todo] (<mget todo :deleted))`.
+Functional `:items` will tell functional `:empty?` if *it* has changed.
+We also hide the `<mget` noise behhind a simple `(defn td-deleted [todo] (<mget todo :deleted))`.
+Dependencies are detected dynamically, meaning the tracking sees inside function calls.

-Aside: those simple derivations could instead be ordinary functions of the to-do list, but these are just two small carveouts in the progressive decomposition of TodoMVC.
+Aside: those simple derivations could just be ordinary functions of the to-do list, but these are just two small carveouts in the progressive decomposition of TodoMVC.
 Our win will be the decomposition, not the size of any particular carveout.

 #### A tells B
 What does it mean for A to tell B?
 It means that, when we imperatively change A, Matrix internals will automatically recalculate B: